GDPR: All UK businesses exporting to the EU must meet the privacy laws.

 General Data Protection Regulation Conclusion:

-In conclusion, the General Data Protection Regulation will apply to almost all companies as early as May 2018.
+In conclusion, the General Data Protection Regulation will apply to almost all companies.
 To avoid being among the first companies to be penalised it is necessary to take actions to make your business comply with the law.
 The steps to be taken are certainly restrictive and put more financial burden on small businesses, but the risks of non-compliance are too great to be ignored.

 It is advisable to consult the website of the Commission for the Protection of Privacy where the GDPR is shown and explained in detail.

 This is information every business owner should know about, just one of the many obligations placed on a website owner.
 If you need help and support, just make contact.

-All non-EU countries will have to comply with this regulation if trade is made with any EU member state.
+All non-EU countries will have to comply with this regulation if trading with any EU member state

 We also offer the presentation as a flip book.
 Click on the image below for a full screen presentation

 General Data Protection Regulation resources

-You will notice all the above links have “https” as part of the web address and so should you.
+You will notice the above link has “https” as part of the web address and so should you.

 © Copyright 2021 www.drachsi.com all rights reserved